SinyavtsevIlya/NanoECS/README.md

 But I found that Entitas has some design problems to me:
 - need of writing `Replace()` methods every time you want to change a component value and make sure reactive system "know" about it.
 - `Filter` validation along with Matcher is redundant.
-User is forced to right both of them to make sure components are still there.
+User is forced to write both of them to make sure components are still there.
 - `Matcher` declaration has a lot of boilerplate.

 The goal of this project was to make API as much fluent as possible, and keep performance as well.